statespacedev/statespace/docs/readme.md

 <a name="190223"/>190223

-kl-divergence for evaluating sequential monte-carlo - demonstrated below by three pf's in action during the first second of the jazwinksi problem - start-up and convergence. these dist-curves are at 100 hz - each combines hundreds of monte-carlo samples using kernel-density-estimation - green dist-curves for truth, blue dist-curves for pf. state-estimates are two red curves on the x,t-plane beneath the dist-curves.
+kl-divergence for evaluating sequential monte-carlo - demonstrated below by three pf's in action during the first second of the jazwinksi problem - start-up and convergence. these are 100 hz dist-curves - each dist-curve is a kernel-density-estimate combining hundreds of monte-carlo samples, the fundamental-particles - green dist-curves for truth, blue dist-curves for pf. state-estimates are two red curves on the x,t-plane beneath the dist-curves.

 ![pf1](images/pf1.png)